 How to Perfect Your Email Communication with Workers

-To help you with communication, we’ve provided some email writing tips perfect for the blue-collar workers who want to work abroad.
+To help you with your email communication, we’ve provided some email writing tips perfect for the blue-collar workers who want to work abroad.

 This is how the process works for every candidate who wants to work abroad and finds a job through Hire Abroad.
-Whether you have more or less success depends mostly on how you communicate with your clients.
+And whether you have more or less success depends mostly on how you communicate with your clients.
+So, how can you improve your convo with them?
+Here are a few excellent tips.

 Often, workers who want to move abroad have unrealistic expectations of how everything works and how much money they can earn.
 While countries such as the Netherlands do offer excellent working conditions and salaries, moving abroad for a job will not be a walk in the park.